orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 #### Python unit tests ####

 There are a collection of Python unit test cases to be run with the [pytest](https://docs.pytest.org) framework.
 Test unit files: test_saxonc.py and test_saxon_Schema.py.
-See also some python example scripts saxon_example.py, sxon_example2.py and saxon_example3.py to get started with Saxon/C and Python
+See also some python example scripts saxon_example.py, saxon_example2.py and saxon_example3.py to get started with Saxon/C and Python

 The pyunit tests can be run with the following command:

-`pytest test_saxonc.py`
+    cd Saxon.C.API/python-saxon
+    pytest test_saxonc.py

 Example Python script with Saxon/C API: